orlof/dcpu-admiral/README.md

 cls_stmt ::=  "cls"
 </pre>

-cls (for clear screen) is a command used by the command line interpreter to clear the LEM1802 screen and restore cursor to top left -corner position.
+"cls" (for clear screen) clears the LEM1802 screen and restores cursor to top left -corner position.

 <h6>reset</h6>
 <pre>
 reset_stmt ::=  "reset"
 </pre>

-routine that resets the Admiral interpreter and peripheral devices (as if it were turned off and then on again).
+Resets the Admiral interpreter and peripheral devices (as if it were turned off and then on again).
 This command retains the data that is stored into global scope!

 <h6>run</h6>

 <pre>
 run_stmt ::=  "run" [filename [args] ]
 filename ::=  expression
 args ::= expression*
 </pre>

-routine that loads Admiral object serialization graph from file and executes it with given arguments. if filename is omitted, "MAIN" is used.
+Run loads the named object serialization graph from file and executes it with given arguments.
+If filename is omitted, "MAIN" is used.
 Object serialization graph can be either dict or string.
-String object is executed directly and in dict object execution start point is value associated with key "main".
+String object is executed directly and in dict object execution start point is the value associated with key "main".

 <h5 id="5.2">Compound statements</h5>

 Compound statements contain other statements; they affect or control the execution of those other statements in some way.
 In general, compound statements span multiple lines, although in simple incarnations a whole compound statement may be contained in one line.

 The if, while and for statements implement traditional control flow constructs.

 Compound statements consist of one or more ‘clauses.’
 A clause consists of a header and a ‘suite.’
 Each clause header begins with a uniquely identifying keyword and ends with a colon.
 A suite is a group of statements controlled by a clause.
 A suite can be one simple statements on the same line as the header, following the header’s colon, or it can be one or more indented statements on subsequent lines.
 Only the latter form of suite can contain nested compound statements, mostly because it wouldn’t be clear to which if clause else clause would belong.

-All compound statements are executed in a block scope.
-Compound statements can use the enclosing scope (i.e. read and assign values to variables that are alrady defined in the enclosing scope) but all variables that are defined in the compound statement are discarded when control exits the compound statement's block scope.
+All compound statements are executed in the enclosing scope.

 NOTE: To help fitting source code into LEM 32x12 screen, INDENT and DEDENT MUST always BE a SINGLE SPACE!